katiefenn/building-testing-jquery-plugins-for-2015/slides/jasmine.md

 ##  Jasmine
 ### Behaviour Driven Design / Development

-- Develop software by specifying behaviour
+- Write specifications to define behaviour
-- Design emerges from specification
+- Software design emerges from specification
 - Tests and documentation as a side effect